+INSTRUCTIONS.

+REINFORCEMENT USED IN THE PLANS

-- ALL BALCONY REINFORCING SHALL BE PROTECTED AGAINST MOISTURE INTRUSION AS FOLLOWS: 1.
-CLEARANCE TO ALL BALCONY NEGATIVE (TOP) REINFORCING SHALL BE NO LESS THAN 1" - 2.
-THE CONCRETE PLACED SHALL BE A DESIGN MIX USING A MAXIMUM WATER CEMENT RATIO OF 0.40 BY WEIGHT AND I'C NOT LESS THAN 6000 PSI FOR NORMAL WEIGHT CONCRETE. - 3.
-REINFORCING STEEL BARS, STUD RAILS, SHEAR HEADS, SUPPORT BARS, BACKER BARS, TIE WIRE AND ACCESSORIES IN BALCONY SLABS, CURBS AND BEAMS MUST BE HOT DIPPED GALVANIZED. - REINFORCING BARS GALVANIZED PRIOR TO FABRICATION AS PERFORMED BY SOUTH ATLANTIC GALVANIZING (1-800-782-3972), MAY BE USED AT CONTRACTOR'S OPTION.
+ALL BALCONY REINFORCING SHALL BE PROTECTED AGAINST MOISTURE INTRUSION AS

+1. CLEARANCE TO ALL BALCONY NEGATIVE (TOP) REINFORCING SHALL BE NO LESS THAN 1" 2.
+THE CONCRETE PLACED SHALL BE A DESIGN MIX USING A MAXIMUM WATER CEMENT RATIO OF 0.40 BY WEIGHT AND f'c NOT LESS THAN 6000 PSI FOR NORMAL WEIGHT

+3. REINFORCING STEEL BARS, STUD RAILS, SHEAR HEADS, SUPPORT BARS, BACKER BARS, TIE WIRE AND ACCESSORIES IN BALCONY SLABS, CURBS AND BEAMS MUST BE HOT

+DIPPED GALVANIZED REINFORCING BARS GALVANIZED PRIOR TO FABRICATION AS PERFORMED BY SOUTH ATLANTIC GALVANIZING (1-800-782-3972), MAY BE USED AT CONTRACTOR'S OPTION.
 PLASTIC CHAIRS ONLY ARE TO BE USED TO SUPPORT BALCONY REINFORCING.

 4. SLAB SHALL BE SLOPED 1/8" PER FT.
-OR GREATER TO SAFE GUARD AGAINST PONDING - OF WATER.
-5. PLACEMENT OF SLAB REINFORCEMENT SHALL BE UNDER THE SUPERVISION OF A FLORIDA REGISTERED ARCHITECT OR PROFESSIONAL ENGINEER.
+OR GREATER TO SAFE GUARD AGAINST PONDING 5.
+PLACEMENT OF SLAB REINFORCEMENT SHALL BE UNDER THE SUPERVISION OF A